elementor/elementor-developers-docs/src/editor/editor-work-flow.md

 * **Set Document Type** -

+Then we take php represintation of the widget and inject the rendered HTML to the preview.
+To show you what the visitor sees.

 ## Editing

 When editing an Elementor page, behind the scene several processes occur.

+* **Re-render Widgets** - each time the user finish editing a widget (on blur), Elementor re-renders the widget PHP to display an updated view in the [Preview](./elementor-preview/).

 * **Autosave** - Each change triggers an autosave, this way Elementor can list all user actions in the [History Panel](./history-panel/) to track changes and restore previous versions. ... *In addition Elementor triggers the [WordPress Heartbeat API](https://developer.wordpress.org/plugins/javascript/heartbeat-api/) to create new autosaves* ...

-* **Re-render Widgets** - each time the user finish editing a widget (on blur), Elementor re-renders the widget PHP to display an updated view in the [Preview](./elementor-preview/).

 ## Preview